Our Body, Gravity, and the New Discipline of Posture Care Management

 What have we done to improve our old bath chair?
-Here are the key features that distinguish our new Rifton WAVE Bathing & Transfer System:
+Here are the key features that distinguish our new Wave Bathing & Transfer System:

 Larger and Wider

-The WAVE bathing system still comes in three sizes, but there are some important differences.
+The Wave bathing system still comes in three sizes, but there are some important differences.
 The seat on the small and medium is now wider--a full 15”--with open sides so the seat is comfortable for all sizes.
-And the large has a 17-1/2&rdquo...
+And the large has a 17-1/2” seat...